jorgeglezlopez/spark-arff-data-source/README.md

     {1 X, 3 Y, 4 "class A"}
     {2 W, 4 "class B"}
 ```
-Although the original format supports missing values, indicated by (?), this data source does not allow this type of values.
-The reason behind it is that the features are of type *Vector* (which a collection of *Double*), and a primitive type such as Double cannot be set to *null*.
+The ARFF format also supports missing values, indicated by (?).
+These type of values can be used both in dense and sparse instances.
+When they are parsey, they are transformed into *Double.NaN*, since a primitive type such as Double cannot be set to *null*.

 # Data source